 If I end up eating a less than stellar meal that does not sit well, the first thing I do is grab for a bottle of kombucha when I get home.
 Kombucha is a live culture food, which means that it is loaded with friendly bacteria that help your body do its job.
 Milk kefir, water kefir, yogurt, kraut, kimchi or any fermented food will act to boost the populations of good microorganisms in your digestive tract.
 These are also very good to eat with a meal to avoid the stomach upset in the first place.

 You can make your own live cultured foods for pennies on the dollar with starter cultures from Cultures for Health or other culture providers.
 Some cultured food can be made with nothing but the base ingredient (such as vegetables) and salt. (to make sauerkraut).
-If you’d like more information on cultured foods, you can visit the live cultured foods section of our recipe page, check our the book “The Complete Idiot’s Guide to Fermenting Foods“, or visit Cultures for Health, which has a ton of recipes and tips.
-If you choose to buy from Cultures for Health through my website, I receive a small affiliate payment.
-Thank you!
+If you’d like more information on cultured foods, you can visit the live cultured foods section of our recipe page or check our the book “The Complete Idiot’s Guide to Fermenting Foods“.

 How to Avoid Upset Stomach – An ounce of prevention is worth a pound of cure